HorseNuggets/NuggetMC-Core/README.md

 # NuggetMC-Core [v2.0]

-The *NuggetMC-Core* Spigot plugin is a multipurpose, highly-configurable plugin that contains virtually every aspect of a Minecraft KitPvP game mode, with support and intent for player terrain modification.
+The *NuggetMC-Core* Spigot plugin is a multipurpose, highly-configurable plugin that contains virtually every aspect of a Minecraft KitPvP game mode, with support and intent for BuildUHC-Style Combat.

 ## Requirements